izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/collect_limit_order.rst

     await collectLimitOrderCalling.send({...options, gas: gasLimit})

-otherwise, if you are runing codes in console, you could use following code
+otherwise, if you run codes in console, you could use following code

 .. code-block:: typescript
     :linenos: